play-with-docker/play-with-docker.github.io/_posts/2017-4-12-swarm-service-discovery.markdown

 1 packets transmitted, 1 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 0.060/0.060/0.060/0.000 ms
 ```
 Voila !
-We are able to ping one service to another using the service name.
+We are able to ping one service from another using the service name.

 {:.quiz}
-What features are available under Swarm Mode?
+What features are available under Docker Swarm Mode:

-- [] Service Discovery
+- [ ] Service Discovery
-- [] Load Balancing
+- [ ] Routing Mesh
-- [] Routing Mesh
+- [ ] Load Balancing
-- [] Container Orchestration
+- [ ] Orchestration
-- [] All of the above
+- [x] All of the above